-- 6. proposed a new conception of the personality, one that contains three systems the id, the ego, and the superego. - 7.
-The is the logical, rational, realistic part of the personality. - 8.
-When the child is age 5 or 6 the -the moral component of the personality is formed. - 9. allows us to avoid acknowledging our unacceptable traits and thereby to maintain our self-esteem, but it seriously distorts our perception of the external world. - 10.
-A is a personal characteristic that is used to describe and explain personality.
+Fill i n the blanks: 6. proposed a new conception of the personality, one that contains three systems - the id, the ego, and the superego.
+7. The is the logical, rational, realistic part of the personality.
+8. When the child is age 5 or 6 thethe moral component of the personality - is formed.
+9. allows us to avoid acknowledging our unacceptable traits and thereby to maintain our self-esteem, but it seriously distorts our perception of the external world.
+10. A is a personal characteristic that is used to describe and explain personality.